-Chief Academic Officer, Heart ＆ Vascular Institute
+Chief Academic Officer ＆ Chair of Cardiovascular Medicine, Heart ＆ Vascular Institute

 E. Murat Tuzcu, MD, is the Chief Academic Officer and the Chief of Cardiovascular Medicine in the Heart & Vascular Institute at Cleveland Clinic Abu Dhabi.

-Prior to joining Cleveland Clinic Abu Dhabi, Dr. Tuzcu held the roles of Vice Chairman of the Department of Cardiovascular Medicine, and Staff Physician in Interventional Cardiology in the Heart & Vascular Institute at Cleveland Clinic, Ohio, US.
+Prior to joining Cleveland Clinic Abu Dhabi, Dr. Tuzcu held the roles of Vice Chairman of the Department of Cardiovascular Medicine and Staff Physician in Interventional Cardiology in the Heart & Vascular Institute at Cleveland Clinic, Ohio, US.

 Dr. Tuzcu's clinical interests cover a wide range of interventional cardiology patients.
-In addition to percutaneous treatment of coronary artery disease, his expertise includes catheter-based treatment of valvular heart disease (Transcatheter aortic valve replacement or TAVR), and adult congenital heart defects.
-He is an internationally recognized expert in the emerging field of percutaneous valve repair and replacement, and treats patients from all around the world.
+In addition to percutaneous treatment of coronary artery disease, his expertise includes catheter-based treatment of valvular heart disease (Transcatheter aortic valve replacement or TAVR) and adult congenital heart defects.
+He is an internationally recognized expert in the emerging field of percutaneous valve repair and replacement and treats patients from all around the world.

 Dr. Tuzcu's current research interests focus on the investigation of catheter-based treatments for valvular heart disease, and he holds several patents involving catheter design.
 Another long-term research interest involves the use of various imaging modalities to reveal the development and progress of atherosclerosis.
-He has made seminal contributions to the understanding of transplant coronary artery disease and subclinical atherosclerosis, using intravascular ultrasound imaging.
+He has made seminal contributions to the understanding of transplant coronary artery disease and subclinical atherosclerosis using intravascular ultrasound imaging.
 He had and continues to have leadership roles in landmark studies in his research areas of interests.
-In 2015, Thomson Reuters named Dr. Tuzcu as one of the most highly-cited researchers (Top 1%) in the world for the last decade.
+In 2015, Thomson Reuters named him as one of the most highly-cited researchers (Top 1%) in the world for the last decade.

-Professor Tuzcu is a committed educator, devoting a substantial portion of his time to intramural and extramural education activities.
-Through work in the International Center, Dr. Tuzcu is involved in medical education of doctors.
+He is a committed educator, devoting a substantial portion of his time to intramural and extramural education activities.
+Through his work at the International Center, Dr. Tuzcu is involved in medical education of doctors.
 He has also organized many courses and conferences, and lectured around the world.
 He has held several academic appointments, including Instructor in Medicine and Research at Harvard Medical School in Boston, Massachusetts, US; Assistant Professor of Medicine at the University of Pittsburgh in Pittsburgh, Pennsylvania, US; and Professor of Medicine at Ohio State University in Columbus, Ohio, US.
 Currently, he is a Professor of Medicine in the Lerner College of Medicine at Case Western Reserve University in Cleveland, Ohio, US.